realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

      ```

-   - ### The Push for Subroutines
+   - ### The Painful Push for Subroutines & Some Structure
      - Programmers were eventually forced into using "subroutines" to deal with extreme overuse of "JUMP/GOTO"
        statements common to programming at that time which lead to extremely confusing, unreadable and unmaintainable
        "spaghetti code", so named because of the way the "GOTO" statements would jump around the program and get mixed
        up like a plate of spaghetti.
      - These subroutines are referred to "functions," "procedures," and "methods" in modern programming languages.
      - The "subroutines" are usually called and returned using a "stack" to keep track of where the program left off,
        instead of having to use "GOTO" statements
      - Variables were usually "global" and "mutable" which lead to "side effects" and hard to understand "state" of the program
      - Each program was very "linear," "sequential," "imperative," and not portable or reusable, which lead to a lot of waste
      - Data and Code were kept separate.
        - Code was loaded into the computer, and then data was separately loaded and processed in "batches"
-   - Example of Procedural BASIC with Subroutines and GOSUB's (GOSUB is a "GOTO" to a "SUBroutine"):
+     - Example of Procedural BASIC with Subroutines and `GOSUB`'s (the `GOSUB` command is a `GOTO` a "SUBroutine"):
        ```BASIC
        10 LET X = 10
        20 LET Y = 32
        30 GOSUB 100
        40 PRINT "Output 1: "; Z
        50 LET X = 110
        70 GOSUB 100
        80 PRINT "Output 2: "; Z
        100 REM ADD 2 NUMBERS, RETURN IN Z  <-- This start of a "subroutine", REM is a "remark" or "comment" and is ignored by the program
        110 LET Z = X + Y
        120 RETURN  <-- end of a "subroutine", return execution to the line after the "GOSUB" statement

        RUN

        Output 1: 42
        Output 2: 142

        ```

    - ### Loops instead of GOTOs
      - The FOR "loop" statement was introduced to replace the "GOTO" statement, as an attempt to make procedural
        code more "structured."
      - The "loop" statement was used to repeat a block of code a certain number of times, or until a certain condition was met.

      - Example in BASIC:
        ```BASIC
        10 FOR A = 1 TO 10 STEP 1 <-- The "FOR" statement changes the value of "I" from 1 to 10, incrementing by 1 at each NEXT statement
        15 GOSUB 100
        20 PRINT A, B
        30 NEXT A   <-- Execution continues at line after the "FOR" statement (15), unless "I" is 10, then it goes to next line (40)
        40 END
        100 REM ADD A AND B, RETURN IN B
        110 LET B = A + B
        120 RETURN

        RUN

        Output:
           1 1
           2 3
           3 6
           4 10
           5 15
           6 21
           7 28
           8 36
           9 45
           10 55
        ```

    - Examples of Procedural languages are "Fortran" and "BASIC" and "COBOL"

- - ## Structured 1960s-Present
+ - ## Structured Programming 1960s-Present
    - No more "goto" statements, only subroutines and conditional branching were allowed
    - The concept of "scopes" (or "code blocks") to limit the use of "globally mutable" variables
      - This is the origin of "encapsulation" and first introduced to limit the visibility of the "local" variables